fletcherstud/personal-site/README.md

      - `VITE_EMAILJS_TEMPLATE_ID`: Your EmailJS template ID
      - `VITE_EMAILJS_PUBLIC_KEY`: Your EmailJS public key

+4. Add your resume:
+   - Create a PDF version of your resume
+   - Save it as `public/files/john_fletcher_resume.pdf`

-4. Start the development server:
+5. Start the development server:
    ```
    npm run dev
    ```